ungjae/receipt-processor-challenge/README.md

 ## Submitting Your Solution

+1. Run Docker
+2. Verify that ports 5432 and 8080 are empty
+3. Cd into project directory or open project in IDE (e.g. .../receipt-processor-challenge)
+4. Run **start.sh** for Mac or **start.bat** for Windows (Run **stop.bat** for Windows to stop dockerized application)
+5. Use localhost:8080 as root URL to send requests

 Provide a link to a public repository, such as GitHub or BitBucket, that contains your code to the provided link through Greenhouse.

 ---